-The actions that require ground disturbance (building construction, wildlife pond excavation, russian olive removal and owl burrow construction) would take place within the previously surveyed APEs for which BPA and the CTUIR Cutural Resources Program conducted cultural resource surveys, consultations and determinations of no effect to historic properties.
+The actions that require ground disturbance (tree thinning and blackberry removal) would take place within the previously surveyed APEs for which BPA conducted cultural resource surveys, consultations and determinations of no effect to historic properties.

 All building and fence maintenance activities are non-ground disturbing and retain the existing structure, with no modifications, additions, or removals of structures or structural elements that might affect its potential eligibility for inclusion in the National Register of Historic Places.